Canada makes Queen's funeral day a holiday for fed employees | Politics

 - Canada

 Canadian Prime Minister Justin Trudeau said Tuesday that Sept.
 19 will be a holiday so that federal employees can mourn Queen Elizabeth II on the day of her state funeral.

-Trudeau also said he's working with the provinces on a possible public holiday for other workers.
-The provinces have jurisdiction over that.
+Trudeau also said he's working with the provinces on a possible public holiday for other workers but Ontario and Quebec, Canada's two most populous provinces declined to make it a holiday.
+“Ontario will mark September 19, 2022 as a provincial Day of Mourning in lieu of a provincial holiday.
+The people of Ontario may observe a moment of silence at 1:00 p.m. on that day,'' Ontario Premier Doug Ford said in a statement.
+Quebec Premier François Legault told reporters Tuesday that Monday also would be a day of commemoration, but not a public holiday in the French-speaking province.
+However, the province of Prince Edward Island said Monday will be treated like other statutory holidays for all provincially regulated employees and that provincial government offices and public schools will be closed.
+New Brunswick also said it will observe the national day of mourning by closing schools and government offices, but the holiday will be optional for private-sector businesses and employers.

-“Declaring an opportunity for Canadians to mourn on Monday is going to be important,'' Trudeau said.
+The late queen was the head of state for 45% of Canada's existence and visited the country 22 times as monarch “Declaring an opportunity for Canadians to mourn on Monday is going to be important,” Trudeau said.
 “For our part we will letting federal employees know that Monday will be a day of mourning where they will not work.”
-The late queen was the head of state for 45% of Canada's existence and visited the country 22 times as monarch.

-King Charles III was officially proclaimed Canada's monarch on Saturday in a ceremony in Ottawa attended by Trudeau and Governor General Mary Simon, who is the representative of the British monarch as head of state, a mostly ceremonial and symbolic position.

-Both Trudeau and new opposition Conservative party leader Pierre Poilievre Canada have expressed support for Charles.
+Canadian commemoration ceremonies on Monday include a parade, a fly-past and a church service in Ottawa that will be televised nationally.

 ALSO READ